bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:45%" />
 </p>

-I know what my **URL** is, I&apos;'m going to put it into the **Wave Accessibility Tool**, and I&apos;'m going to put it in here.
-Let&apos;'s give it a second, and right away you can see that it said, &apos;"hey, right here they&apos;'re saying it&apos;'s definitely a problem.&apos;" We want to add in what the language is, all right, so let&apos;'s go ahead and go back, and I&apos;'m going to put &apos;"language=es.&apos;"
+I know what my **URL** is, I&apos;m going to put it into the **Wave Accessibility Tool**, and I&apos;m going to put it in here.
+Let&apos;s give it a second, and right away you can see that it said, &apos;"hey, right here they&apos;re saying it&apos;s definitely a problem.&apos;" We want to add in what the language is, all right, so let&apos;s go ahead and go back, and I&apos;m going to put &apos;"language=es.&apos;"

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->